CharlesLee96/NormalEstimation/README.md

 ## Acknowledgement
-The code is heavily based on [DeepFit](https://github.com/sitzikbs/DeepFit).
+The code is heavily based on [DeepFit](https://github.com/sitzikbs/DeepFit) and [AdaFit](https://github.com/Runsong123/AdaFit).

 If you find our work useful in your research, please cite our paper.
-And please also cite the DeepFit paper.
+And please also cite the DeepFit and AdaFit paper.

 ```
 @article{zhu2021adafit,